Inverting the signature of a path: Concentration of symmetrized signatures

-for large $k$ and $n$.
-This integral arises naturally by summing over all possible indices $\ell$ on the right hand side of \eqref{eq:expression}, where the integrand then becomes
+when $n \gg k$, where $|\Delta_{\uu,j} \gamma|$ is the magnitude of the increment of $\gamma$ in $[u_{j-1}, u_{j}]$ as defined in \eqref{eq:increments_total}.
 This concentration property roughly states that although the integration is taken over the whole simplex, when $n$ is large, almost all its contribution comes from a very small subset of $\Delta_{k-1}$.
-In fact, the domain of concentration is around the points $\uu \in \Delta_{k-1}$ such that the product $\prod_{j} |\Delta_{u_{j}} \gamma|$ is maximized, and these maximizers cannot be far away from the 'standard' locations $\{\frac{j}{k}\}_{j=1}^{k-1}$.
+In fact, the domain of concentration is around the points $\uu \in \Delta_{k-1}$ such that the product $\prod_{j} |\Delta_{\uu,j} \gamma|$ is maximized, and these maximizers cannot be far away from the standard dissection $\s_{k} = \{\frac{j}{k}\}_{j=1}^{k-1}$.
 A quantitative statement will be given in Proposition \ref{pr:concentration} below.
-We first give a few useful lemmas.
+As a consequence, we will obtain in Theorem \ref{th:concentration} a precise quantitative characterization of the ``heuristic" \eqref{eq:maximal_integral}.
+Throughout, we assume $\gamma: [0,1] \rightarrow \RR^{2}$ is at natural parametrization with respect to $\ell^{1}$ norm, $\gamma \in \cC^{1}$, and $\delta$ is the modulus of continuity of $\dot{\gamma}$.